 When choosing chopped strand mat to be used with epoxy, look for mat that is soft and pliable.
 Some forms are quite stiff and may cause problems wetting out with epoxy.
 Stiff mat is often older stock and the fibers may take more time to wet out with epoxy.

-There are chopped strand mats produced without binder that work extremely well with epoxy.
+There are chopped strand mats produced without a binder that work extremely well with epoxy.
 These products are referred to as stitched mats.
-The random oriented strands are held together with light stitching, which runs parallel to the length of the roll and is spaced about 3/16″ to 1/4″ apart over the width of the roll.
+The randomly oriented strands are held together with light stitching, which runs parallel to the length of the roll and is spaced about 3/16″ to 1/4″ apart over the width of the roll.
 The stitching eliminates the need for binders.
 These products tend to wet out a bit faster with epoxy and become more flexible on average than generic chopped strand mats.

 These stitched mats are suitable for use above and below the waterline for marine applications.
-Roll mat, the type held together with binder (not stitched), is used by some of our customers for new construction and repair for below water applications, but we have had some reservations on this if the boat stays in the water.
+Roll mat, the type held together with a binder (not stitched), is used by some of our customers for new construction and repair for below water applications, but we have had some reservations on this if the boat stays in the water.